obastemur/iotz/README.md

 see [extensions and how things work](extensions/README.md)

 **thanks** >
-We appreciate the amazing work is being done by ARM mbed-cli, Arduino tools, Docker, GNU GCC, Raspberry Pi tools, and many other tools, frameworks and libraries.
+We appreciate the amazing work that is being done by ARM mbed-cli, Arduino tools, Docker, GNU GCC, Raspberry Pi tools, and many other tools, frameworks and libraries.

 ### see it in action ?